The Xometry app works best with JavaScript enabled!

 What is an Aluminum Alloy?

 An aluminum alloy is a mixture that consists mostly of aluminum, with other elements added.
 Elements like copper, magnesium, zinc, or silicon are added to pure aluminum to create different aluminum alloys.
 Together, these elements can account for 15% (of wrought alloys) and more (for casting alloys).
 To make aluminum alloys, pure aluminum is melted.
 While the aluminum is still in its molten state, the alloying elements are added in the desired amounts.
 The mixture is then cooled in a controlled way to develop the desired microstructure for that alloy.
-When compared to pure aluminum, alloys of aluminum are stronger.
+When compared to pure aluminum, aluminum alloys are stronger.
 Alloys made of aluminum are lightweight and corrosion-resistant.

 Aluminum sheet metal manufactured by Xometry